shourovsahaaa/academicprojects/Summer Internship at Sippa/Steps-to-create-an-Ubuntu-Interface-with-Azure.md

 ```
 ssh [username]@[IP]
 ```
-3. filling in the brackets with the username entered during setup, and the IP located in the overview.
+&emsp;&emsp;filling in the brackets with the username entered during setup, and the IP located in the overview.

 4. Enter Y and use the default fingerprint.
 *If you would like to be secure and create your own fingerprint, you may do so by following this link: https://docs.microsoft.com/en-us/azure/virtual-machines/linux-vm-connect?tabs=Linux